RahulAwale1/Belleville-By-Law-Assistant/README.md

 ## Notes
 - Tesseract + Poppler must be installed and on PATH for OCR.
 - Ollama daemon must be running for answers.
 Rebuild chunks/index if PDFs change.
+- Streamlit calls the backend at `http://localhost:8000/ask` by default; override with `FASTAPI_URL` if your FastAPI server runs elsewhere.